CAL-BPHC/onlineCAL/README.md

     python manage.py runserver
    ```

-## Hosting

-The project is hosted on an Ubuntu server provided by CCIT, with `supervisor` managing both the app running on `gunicorn` and the `qcluster` for email processing, while `nginx` acts as a reverse proxy.
-Further server configuration details are available [here](https://drive.google.com/drive/folders/1E3XOwm7TdjcMoLt7LjvtM0ODzSZpveAT?usp=sharing).

 ## Deployment

 The deployment process is automated through GitHub Actions, with a workflow available [here](https://github.com/CAL-BPHC/onlineCAL/blob/master/.github/workflows/deploy.yml) that triggers on every push to the `master` branch.